Chenglin20170390/Haplotype-diversity/README.md

 # Acknowledgements
 I want to thank [Nan Wang](https://github.com/wangnan9394), [Zhigui Bao](https://github.com/baozg) for contribution of the script for this analysis.
-I also want to thank AA, BB ,CC and many more others for testing, debugging, and improving the pipeline.
+I also want to thank [Peter L. Morrell](https://github.com/pmorrell), [ZhiYang Zhang](https://github.com/zhangzhiyangcs) and many more others for suggesting, testing, debugging, and improving the pipeline.